Reducing Safety Interventions in Provably Safe Reinforcement Learning: EXPERIMENTS

 \subsection{Human-robot collaboration}

-To test the transferability of our findings to more complex robotics tasks, we trained a reaching task in a human-robot simulation and then deployed the resulting agents on a Schunk LWA 4P manipulator in a real-world setting.
-Our six DoF manipulator is tasked with moving from a given initial end-effector position $\pb_{\text{init}}$ to a target end-effector position $\pb_{\text{goal}}$, with the episode terminating upon goal achievement.
-The RL agent receives two types of observations: the difference between the target and current end-effector position, and the distance between the end-effector and the human head, i.e., $\boldsymbol{s} = [(\pb_{\text{goal}}-\pb_{\text{eff}})^\top, |\pb_{\text{eef}}-\pb_{\text{head}}|]$.
-The agent's actions are specified as the change in end-effector positions from the current position $\pb_{\text{eef}}$ to the next position $\pb_{\text{next}}$, i.e., $\pb_{\text{next}} = \pb_{\text{eef}, i} + \boldsymbol{a}_i$.
-Our action projection technique is only applied to the RO of the end-effector, as the ball enclosure of the entire robot would be too conservative.
-The human in the environment follows pre-recorded animations, but its position is randomized at the start of each episode.
-As safety is paramount in human environments, we only compare the shielded agents, and refer to~\cite{thumm_2022_ProvablySafe} for a detailed comparison with unsafe agents.
+To test the transferability of our findings to more complex robotics tasks, we trained a reaching task in a human-robot simulation.
+We deployed the trained agents on a Schunk LWA 4P manipulator in a real-world setting.
+Our six DoF manipulator has to move from a given initial end effector position $\pb_{\text{init}}$ to a target end effector position $\pb_{\text{goal}}$, with the episode terminating upon goal achievement.
+The RL agent receives two types of observations: the difference between the target and current end effector position in all three dimensions and the Euclidean distance between the end effector and the human head, i.e., $\boldsymbol{s} = [(\pb_{\text{goal}}-\pnull)^\top, \|\pnull-\pb_{\text{head}}\|_2]^\top$.
+The RL actions are the desired change in end effector positions from the current position $\pnull$ to the next position $\pL$, i.e., $\pL = \pnull + \boldsymbol{a}$.
+Our proactive projection technique is only applied to the RO of the end effector, i.e., $N=1$, to reduce calculation time.
+The human in the environment follows pre-recorded movements with randomized start positions.
+As safety is paramount in human environments, we only compare the shielded agents and refer to~\cite{thumm_2022_ProvablySafe} for a detailed comparison with unsafe agents.